JRGPower/aire-logic-medi-score/README.md

 ```

-This will allow any records added to the database using the fron-end form to persist between re-loads
+This will allow any records added to the database using the fron-end form to persist between re-loads.

 ## Notes